entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 The Hub allows users to:

-- Centralize components and business capabilities for use across teams, groups, or clients
+- Centralize components and business capabilities for use across teams, groups, or clients.
-- Publish, manage and communicate component features, versions and metadata
+- Publish, manage and communicate component features, versions and metadata.
-- Perform business-level assessment of component readiness
+- Perform business-level assessment of component readiness.

 This tutorial covers: